YatterOfficial/Yatter.Http/README.md

 Until we update this ReadMe, the ReadMe in that repo is current for this one, which has extensive examples, including how that one was unit tested.

 We intend releasing a Nuget package for this really soon.
+But did we say really soon?
+Hmmmn, perhaps not.
+Well, it has to evolve first, we've yet to implement header functionality, and although that will be a doddle, we need to make sure that the integrity of the TRequest/TResponse pattern is not compromised.
+Which means that this only needs to be ready when the list-builder itself goes into Beta.

+Which in the scheme of things, shouldn't be too far away.

 ### INTRODUCTION
 This library is being created in support of our [Yatter API](https://github.com/HarrisonOfTheNorth/Yatter), which utilises both: